 Joyce Lee is Head Editor of YCW.
 She completed a joint master’s at the London School of Economics and Peking University, and currently works at the Global Risk and Investigations Practice of FTI Consulting in London.
 She previously worked at Aegis Advisory and the Carnegie-Tsinghua Center for Global Policy.

 Tom Hoffecker is Deputy Editor for YCW’s editorial team.
-He previously worked at Teach For China in both Yunnan and the U.S. He currently lives in Washington, DC, and is completing a master’s degree at Georgetown University, where he is Editor-in-Chief of the Georgetown Journal of International Affairs.
+He previously worked at Teach For China in both Yunnan and the U.S. He currently lives in Washington, DC and works at a strategic international advisory firm.
+He completed a master’s degree at Georgetown University, where was editor-in-chief of the Georgetown Journal of International Affairs.

 Virgilio Bisio is a Program Assistant at the National Committee on U.S.-China Relations, where he supports content creation and facilitates public programming.
 He joined the National Committee in July 2016 after completing a master’s degree in East Asian Languages and Cultures at Columbia University.
 Prior to that, he worked as a supervisor at Payton Technology in Shenzhen, China, where he managed a semiconductor production line.

 Johanna M. Costigan is a recent graduate of Bard College and is currently pursuing a year-long Writing and Speaking Fellowship at NYU Shanghai.
 Johanna is interested in journalism, specifically coverage of China’s dynamic and ever-changing relationships with Western nations.

 Insa Ewert currently works on development cooperation at the EU Delegation to Indonesia/EU Mission to ASEAN.
 She was previously a Marie Skłodowska-Curie fellow at the German Institute of Global and Area Studies (GIGA), completing a PhD on EU-China relations.
 Insa has also worked with the GIZ in Beijing and in the European Parliament.